khushaljethava/khushaljethava.github.io/_posts/2026-03-28-RAG-with-Python-Retrieval-Augmented-Generation.md

 ## Step 1: Loading Documents

 The first step is loading your source documents.
 LangChain provides loaders for many file types.
+If you are new to LangChain, our [Beginner Guide to LangChain in Python](/posts/Beginner-Guide-to-LangChain-in-Python/) covers the fundamentals.

 ```python
 from langchain_community.document_loaders import (